-A Guide To Rational Living Summary
+Albert Ellis “A Guide To Rational Living” Summary

-“…life is truly rational only when it is experienced for the purpose of making the liver less unhappy and more satisfied with his existence.”
+“Rational living, like all aspects, is a process, an ongoing attempt, an experiment; it is hardly a product or a final result.
+Life is truly rational only when it is experienced for the purpose of making the individual less unhappy and more satisfied with his existence.”

 Addressing the misconception that many critics of rational therapy tend to hold, Ellis clarifies that adopting rationality is not synonymous with living a cold, unfeeling and mechanical existence.

-Furthermore, he adds that “human emotion, sensitivity, creativity, and art are normally as rational as they could possibly be.”
+“Human emotion, sensitivity, creativity, and art are normally as rational as they could possibly be.”

-Some people perceive, move, THINK and feel, whereas others perceive, move, think and FEEL.
+Some people perceive, move, THINK, and feel, whereas others perceive, move, think, and FEEL.
 The latter predominantly feel, whilst the former are those who predominantly think.

 On the other hand, the emotional individual may see the same piece of bread and remember so violently or prejudicially his previous experience with the moldy part, that he throws away all of the bread!

 In this scenario, the thinking person uses maximum information available to him (moldy bread is bad, but not-moldy bread is good).
 The emoting individual, however, uses only part of the information (moldy bread is unpleasant).

 “Man, in competition with other animals, once had the problem of seeing, moving, and thinking better than they did, in order to ensure his own survival.
 Today, after inventing eyeglasses, radar, aircraft, electronic calculators, and other perceiving-moving-thinking aids, he rules supreme on this earth and is literally seeking other worlds to conquer.

 Only in the emotional area has man yet made remarkably few advances.
 In spite of amazing progress in other areas, he still is not appreciably more emotionally mature, stable, and happy than he was in past centuries.”
 Indeed, he is in some ways more childish, emotionally uncontrolled, and mentally ill than ever.”

-He clarifies: “Sustained emotion, in particular, normally stems from sustained thought.
+“Sustained emotion, in particular, normally stems from sustained thought.
 Since adult human beings usually think in terms of internalized phrases and sentences, or self-talk, they sustain their emotions by talking to themselves or by telling themselves certain kinds of sentences.

-“On the other hand, if you tell yourself that it is unfortunate that you have a headache and that it is not so bad since it is something that happens to people… then you don’t add to the discomfort and the pain eventually subsides.
+“On the other hand, if you tell yourself that it is unfortunate that you have a headache and that it is not so bad since it is something that happens to people… then you don’t add to the discomfort and the pain eventually subsides.”

-Thus, human emotions can often be radically controlled or changed by determining precisely the kind of sentences lying behind them and then by changing these sentences.”
+“…human emotions can often be radically controlled or changed by determining precisely the kind of sentences lying behind them and then by changing these sentences.”

 “The best you can do, at first, is to observe you’re depressed states after they have already arisen.
 And then to see, by theoretical analysis and inference, that you must have brought them on by telling yourself some nonsense.”

 “…this will often be difficult.
 For once your depression sets in, as you noted a while ago, you don’t feel like un-depressing yourself again; you almost want to stay depressed.”

-Now, the depressed individual faces a dilemma: to remain depressed indefinitely or to force themselves to tackle those negative feelings by observing what they did to create it in the first place.
+Now, the depressed individual faces a dilemma –to remain depressed indefinitely or to force themselves to tackle those negative feelings by observing what they did to create it in the first place.

 “As a result, you will depress yourself much more rarely to begin with and have an easier time getting yourself out of your vile mood when you do unconsciously put yourself in one.”

 “Isn’t it terrible that…” “Wouldn’t it be awful if…?”

+“Why would it be so terrible that…?”
 “Would it really be so awful if…?”